 - NAV hedging employs hedging transactions to convert the Net Asset Value from the Fund's Base Currency to the currency of the hedged Share Class.
-The Fund intends to operate a target hedge ratio of 100% with a tolerance limit of +/-5%.
-This hedging mechanism applies to Funds where substantially all the Fund's assets are expected to be denominated in the Fund's Base Currency. - Portfolio hedging employs hedging transactions to convert the constituent currency exposures of the underlying assets of the Fund into the hedged Share Class currency.
+The Fund intends to operate a target hedge ratio of 100% with a tolerance limit of +/-5%. - Portfolio hedging employs hedging transactions to convert the constituent currency exposures of the underlying assets of the Fund into the hedged Share Class currency.
 There may be certain currency exposures where it is impractical or not cost effective to apply the portfolio hedge, but the intention is that the hedged Share Classes employing portfolio hedging will operate a target hedge ratio of 100% with a tolerance limit of +/-5%.
-This type of hedging applies to Funds where the portfolio is expected to be made up of a number of different currencies, where the assets of the Fund are not substantially denominated in a single currency.